-On a scale of 1-10 how confident would you say you are right now?
+So for you, on a scale of 1-10, how confident would you say you are right now?

 Be honest…do you have a number?

 Well….. to be fair, it is a bit of a trick question.

 Because I didn’t ask you about the context!